cyrilletuzi/eslint-plugin-angular-modern/README.md

 Angular has evolved a lot: standalone components, new control flow syntax, new dependency injection, zoneless, signals...
 One could even argue it is a new framework.
 It has been done in a backward compatible way, which is nice, but it also has a downside: a lot of legacy features are still available, both for developers and for AI tools.
 Lint rules can restrict the usage of these legacy features, in a reliable way (unlike AI custom instructions and skills, which are often not followed).

+A [blog post](https://dev.to/cyrilletuzi/angular-zoneless-lint-rules-enforce-signals-patterns-4fc) explains this goal in more details.

 2. **Enforce safe Angular usage**

 Some of the new features, especially the new dependency injection, can produce runtime errors, not protected by compilation.
 Lint rules can lower the risk of these runtime errors.

+Another [blog post](https://dev.to/cyrilletuzi/angular-injection-context-lint-rules-say-goodbye-to-ng0203-error-3g5i) explains this goal in more details.

 ## Requirements